Codit/practical-api-guidelines/README.md

 # Practical API Guidelines
-This repo contains some practical guidelines when building & designing APIs with .NET.
+This repo contains some practical guidelines for building & designing APIs with .NET.

 The guidelines are structured in several maturity levels:
 1. Must haves - Read the guidelines [here](maturity-level-one/README.md).